ECF/bndtools.grpc/README.md

 # bndtools.grpc
 # Bndtools for gRPC-java (Google RPC for java) generation of OSGi Services

-This repo defines a plugin for bndtools 5.x that will:
+This repo defines a plugin for bndtools 7.1 that will:

 - Generate [gRPC (Google RPC)](https://grpc.io/) java classes that may be used as the API for an OSGi Service or OSGi Remote Service.
-- Initiate the code generation as part of the relatively new [bndtools -generate support](https://bnd.bndtools.org/instructions/generate.html), which will do the code generation as part of the Eclipse auto-or-user-controlled bndtools builds.
+- Initiate the code generation via the [bndtools -generate support](https://bnd.bndtools.org/instructions/generate.html), which will do the code generation as part of the Eclipse bndtools builder.
+- NEW: Python code can also now be generated.
+To use, Python 3.10 or newer must be installed and [grpcio_tools](https://pypi.org/project/grpcio-tools/) and all grpcio_tools dependencies must also be installed.
+Once

 # Maven Central Installation